engisalor/sketch-grammar-explorer/README.md

 **Server wait times**

 Servers may require waiting between calls.
-SGEX automatically manages waiting for the Sketch Engine server using their [Fair Use Policy](https://www.sketchengine.eu/fair-use-policy/) guidelines.
+SGEX manages waiting for the Sketch Engine server using their [Fair Use Policy](https://www.sketchengine.eu/fair-use-policy/) guidelines.
 If a custom server requires waiting, this can be enabled by adding a `wait` entry in the config file, like below:

 ```yml
 ske:         # server name